gexijin/idepGolem/README.md

 ### MacOS: Docker container (~10 minutes on MacBook Air)
+See [video](https://youtu.be/u8Gdog4VAGc) for more details.
+You do not need to understand what is Docker.
 1. Download Docker Desktop follow instructions [here](https://www.docker.com/products/docker-desktop/).
 Make sure you choose the correct version based on your CPU type.
 For MacBook Air, I chose ```Apple Chip```.
 If you use an Mac computer that uses Intel CPU, choose the ```Intel Chip```.
 2. Install Docker Desktop.
 First double-click the downloaded Docker.dmg file in the Downloads folder.
 Drag the Docker icon into the Application folder from the pop-up window.
 From Lunch pad, or the Application folder, click on the Docker icon.
 Click ```Open``` when asked.
 Accept the Terms and the Docker engine is running.
 3. Start a Terminal window by clicking the Launchpad, and type ```terminal``` in the search field.
 Then click the Terminal app.